Skip to main content

 )

-If you want to push a new view onto the modal instead of updating an existing view, reference the views.push documentation.
+If you want to push a new view onto the modal instead of updating an existing view, see the views.push API method.

-When posting messages to a channel, Slack allows applications to send no more than one message per channel per second.
-We allow bursts over that limit for short periods.
-However, if your app continues to exceed the limit over a longer period of time it will be rate limited.
-Different API methods have other rate limits — be sure to check the limits and test that your application has a graceful fallback if it should hit those limits.
+When posting messages to a channel, Slack allows apps to send no more than one message per channel per second.
+We allow bursts over that limit for short periods; however, if your app continues to exceed the limit over a longer period of time, it will be rate limited.
+Different API methods have other limits — be sure to check the rate limits and test that your app has a graceful fallback if it should hit those limits.

-If you go over these limits, Slack will start returning a HTTP 429 Too Many Requests error, a JSON object containing the number of calls you have been making, and a Retry-After header containing the number of seconds until you can retry.
+If you go over these limits, Slack will begin returning HTTP 429 Too Many Requests errors, a JSON object containing the number of calls you have been making, and a Retry-After header containing the number of seconds until you can retry.

-Here's a very basic example of how one might deal with rate limited requests.
+Here's an example of how you might handle rate limited requests:

 import os